 Getting late in the afternoon?
 Is snow starting to fall in earnest?
 Is the trail hard to follow, or does it pass by a steep avalanche slope?
 As tempting as it may be to push on to your destination, knowing when to turn back can prevent a dire situation from developing.
 Attaining a summit or making it to a lake isn't worth risking a night out in the cold or getting lost in a white-out.

-It's OK to turn back.
+It's okay to turn back.
 You can always return on a different day.

 It's essential to consider these extra safety precautions, because heading out in the winter is riskier than your average summer day hike.
 This usually means a heavier pack, and a little more preparation time, but that just means you'll burn more calories on your trip, and you'll return safely to your car, where you can warm up with a hot chocolate and extra whipped cream on your way home.